dpbac/evanescence_and_within_temptation_in_Python/README.md

 [`Notebook 2`](https://github.com/dpbac/evanescence_and_within_temptation_in_Python/blob/master/notebook_02_Spotify_data-Evanescence_Within_Temptation.ipynb) In this notebook data about both bands, their albums, and tracks (metadata and audio features) are retrieved using Spotify's API.
 I'll be using [Spotipy](https://spotipy.readthedocs.io/en/2.12.0/) which is a lightweight Python library for the [Spotify Web API](https://developer.spotify.com/documentation/web-api/).
+In this notebook we present already some EDA comparing both bands.

 To have access to Spotify API is necessary to request you credentials at https://developer.spotify.com/dashboard/login.
 Use these credentials in `credentials.py`.